 Participation starts with becoming a signatory to the United Nations Global Compact – a commitment made to the United Nations Secretary General.
 You can then chose to be a Supported Signatory where you will have a dedicated relationship manager, use of our City Scan and support with CoE reporting.
-Our Leading level cities and regions receive 2 years of capacity development and facilitation support to implement multi-partner sustainable urban development projects.
+Our Leading level cities and regions receive 2 years of capacity development and facilitation support to implement investable, high impact, multi-partner sustainable urban development projects.
 Our Innovating cities and regions educate and inform other cities.
 Join with us.

 The ‘City Scan’ diagnostic and reporting tool was developed as a response to cities’ need for tools that support a collaborative understanding of challenges and to support decision making.
 In 2015 some 20 participant cities piloted the City Scan.
 It is now a core component of Leading-level city engagement.
 The City Scan is also offered as a stand alone activity that members and partners can utilise for collaborative decision making and project development.